Alzheimer's & Dementia

 Federal Alzheimer's research does not change CareHub's near-term launch plan, but it does strengthen the long-term market signal: earlier detection, better biomarker visibility, and stronger caregiver coordination are moving up the national agenda.

-- Trial and care-navigation readiness: As detection improves, families and providers need a structured coordination layer for symptoms, ADLs, medications, and handoffs across settings.
+- Trial and care-navigation readiness: as detection improves, families and providers need structured coordination for symptoms, ADLs, medications, and handoffs across settings.

 Strategic Advantage